openenergymonitor/guide/source/technical/credentials.markdown

  - **If running emonSD-30Oct18 or newer SSH is disabled by default**
  - SSH can be enabled by either:
     - Creating a file called `ssh` in the FAT `/boot` partion on the SD card.
 This can be done externally using a card reader + PC or using a USB keyboard + HDMI screen to login to the Pi and create the ssh file: `sudo touch /boot/ssh`.
 Then reboot `sudo reboot`
-    - Or pressing and holding the emonPi LCD push-button for 5 seconds:
+    - Or selecting `SSH Enable` LCD menu item then pressing and holding the emonPi LCD push-button:

+*Once enabled, SSH can be disabled in the same way:*

 <div class='videoWrapper'>
-<iframe width="300" height="315" src="https://www.youtube.com/embed/HbdUuNKaKwY" frameborder="0" allowfullscreen></iframe>
+<iframe width="300" height="315" src="https://www.youtube.com/embed/sFwFamB-ifU" frameborder="0" allowfullscreen></iframe>
 </div>

  - Linux / Mac : open terminal window `$ ssh pi@emonpi` or `$ ssh pi@<IP ADDRESS>`